 The milk used by Liho is the Farmhouse fresh milk and the brown sugar bubbles are kept warm in a pot.
 The bubble are very soft when they are warm and get more chewy as it cools down with the iced milk.
 The brown sugar is very sweet and when mixed together it taste very balanced.

-R&B tea is owned by a Taiwanese couple who started their business in China and their drinks got ready popular.
+R&B tea is owned by a Taiwanese couple who started their business in China and their drinks got really popular.
 Their most popular drink is the giant fruit tea.
 They only have 2 outlets with the more popular one in Marina Square.

 They have the brown sugar series as well which is not on the main menu, in addition, they have a different version where they top it up with a cheese foam and burnt sugar topping.
 They only have the medium size at $3.80 for the fresh milk series but 2 sizes for the brown sugar bubble with milk tea series.